 A charter is a founding document of a City that establishes the governing system and structure.

 Generally, Portland’s Charter defines the powers of the City as granted by the state, the municipal powers and organization of the City Council, the roles and responsibilities of the Mayor, City Commissioner, and the Auditor.
 It details the procedures for elections, initiatives, referendum and recall elections, campaign finance, and how vacancies are filled.
-It also provides a guide on how the City is managed, the way taxes are levied and bonds are issued, how the streets, parks, sewers and other infrastructure are managed and improved, the powers of the Portland Development Commission (Prosper Portland), the powers of the Portland Police and Fire Disability and Retirement Fund and how to amend the Charter.
+It also provides a guide on how the City is managed, the way taxes are levied and bonds are issued, how the streets, parks, sewers and other infrastructure are managed and improved, the powers of the Prosper Portland, the powers of the Portland Police and Fire Disability and Retirement Fund and how to amend the Charter.

 What is the Charter Commission?

-At least once every ten years the City Council appoints 20 Portlanders to the Charter Commission.
-The purpose of the Charter Commission is to review and recommend amendments to the Charter.
+At least once every 10, years the City Council appoints 20 Portlanders to the Charter Commission to review the Charter and recommend amendments.

-This is the second Commission to be appointed under the Charter requirement to seat a Commission.
-The Charter establishes that periodically, but no less frequently than every ten years, a Charter Commission shall be appointed.
+The Charter establishes that, at least every 10 years, a Charter Commission shall be appointed.
 The previous commission was appointed on December 15, 2010.
-To comply with the Charter requirement, City Council must appoint a Charter Commission by December 15, 2020.
+To comply with the requirement, City Council appointed members to a new Charter Commission in December 2020.

 If I am not on the Commission, how can I be involved?

-Serving as a member of the Charter Commission is not the only way to be involved in charter review.
+Serving as a member of the Charter Commission is not the only way to be involved.
 The Commission will engage the community in a conversation about the Charter over the next two years.
 There will be plenty of opportunities for Portlanders to communicate their ideas about Charter reform.
-In addition, we are considering more formal ways for non-Charter Commissioners to be involved including the possibility of non-Charter Commissioners serving on Charter Commission workgroups.
+In addition, we are considering more formal ways for non-Charter Commissioners to be involved, including the possibility of non-Charter Commissioners serving on Charter Commission workgroups.
 That decision will be made by the Charter Commission itself.

 Charter Commissioners are appointed for two-year terms.
-Commissioners will work to engage the community in a conversation about our Charter and how it shapes our work.
+Commissioners will work to engage the community in a conversation about Portland's Charter and how it can best serve the community.
 Commission members can expect to spend between five and 12 hours per month spread throughout meetings, research and outreach.
-At a minimum, Commissioners will participate in monthly meetings, read reports and other materials to prepare, and potentially attend smaller group or subcommittee meetings.
+At a minimum, Commissioners willparticipate in monthly meetings, read reports and other materials to prepare, and potentially attend smaller group or subcommittee meetings.

 What if the Charter Commission recommends changes to the Charter?